 This tells me SmartWater added more minerals to bring the pH up to a higher level.

-Click Here to check out the current price for SmartWater Alkaline at Amazon.
+Click Here #ad to check the price of SmartWater Alkaline at Amazon.

 Is Smart Water alkaline?
 Yes and No.